whejy/myVault/README.md

 # myVault

-myVault is a username/ password storage web application built with Django and React.js which I created for CS50W's [Capstone Project](https://cs50.harvard.edu/web/2020/projects/final/capstone/).
+myVault is a convenient credential storage web application built with Django and React.js.

-Designed with convenience in mind, myVault features the following:
+## Features

 - Backend encryption for all usernames and passwords.
 Username/ Password fields excluded from Admin view.